Skip to content

 Overview

-When a user attempts to access a resource requiring authorization (e.g., permission zenoss.View), SAMLAuthenticator's challenge implementation will redirect the user to the configured SAML IdP.
-When the IdP has authenticated the user, the browser is directed to post a hidden form (via JavaScript) containing a Base64-encoded SAMLResponse to be POSTed to Zenoss.
+When a user attempts to access a resource requiring authorization, such as permission zenoss.View, the SAMLAuthenticator issues a challenge that redirects the user to the configured SAML IdP.
+When the IdP has authenticated the user, the browser is then directed to post a hidden form using JavaScript that contains a Base64-encoded SAMLResponse which is POSTed to Zenoss.

-The SAMLAuthenticator plugin decodes the response via its authenticateCredentials implementation and attempts to validate its signature using the configured IdP's certificate.
+The SAMLAuthenticator plugin decodes the response using its authenticateCredentials and attempts to validate its signature using the configured IdP's certificate.
 If the SAMLResponse is valid, the username is extracted and stored as a session variable.

 When a user attempts to access a resource requiring authorization after their Zenoss session has expired, they are again redirected to the configured SAML IdP.